NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Whispering Cairn.md

 Ulavant attempts to paralyze his enemies, starting with what he assumes to be bards, wizards an sorcerers.
 Though his mind is not utterly consumed with the need to consume, Ulavant maintains some measure of his brilliance.
 He also retains a good measure of his original depravity.
 Should he paralyze all of his victims, he moves the frozen bodies so that they can look into each others eyes before gorging on one of the victims, starting with the throat.
 This theatrical flourish might just give one of the paralyzed PCs the chance he needs to shake free from the paralysis.

 > [!tip]+ Treasure
-> A ile of tattered clothes stuffed into one of the lockers hides a pouch containing 38 gp and 55 sp.
-Ulavant's ring is worth 50 gp to the right buyer.
+> A pile of tattered clothes stuffed into one of the lockers hides a pouch containing 3 gp and 5 sp.
+Ulavant's ring is worth 20 gp to the right buyer.
 It instantly identifies the wearer as a member of [[Kataklysmos]] faithful, which may have implications with Khellek, the wizard in the trio of rival adventurers.
 >
-> - [ ] gp::38
+> - [ ] gp::23
-> - [ ] sp::55
+> - [ ] sp::5

 ## 22. Toilet
 This submerged toilet has not been used in centuries.